-- Attendance must be no more than 25% of the seating capacity of the church.
-In order to ensure this, many churches will require a system (online or by phone) of advance reservations for those seeking to attend Mass.
+- Attendance must be no more than 50% of the seating capacity of the church.
+In order to ensure this, many churches require a system (online or by phone) of advance reservations for those seeking to attend Mass.

 - People who are over 65 or have underlying health conditions should not come to Mass.

-- The church (worship space, gathering space, sacristies, restrooms, passageways, railings, elevators, doors) must be thoroughly disinfected after every Mass.
-I saw one parish seeking sixty volunteers for this responsibility alone.
+- The church (worship space, gathering space, sacristies, restrooms, passageways, railings, elevators, doors) must be thoroughly sanitized after every Mass.
+This requires dozens of healthy, young volunteers.

 - People attending Mass must wear masks at all times.

 - People must remain six feet apart at all times (unless they’re from the same household).

 - People should be seated by ushers rather than allowed to select their own seat, and they should wait to be individually dismissed when Mass is over.

 - People should move through the building according to a one-way traffic pattern.

 - People should sanitize their hands when entering the building, when approaching for communion, after receiving communion, and after leaving the building.

 - If there is contact between a Eucharistic minister and a communicant, the process should stop and both should re-sanitize before resuming.